jbjhjm/jmidiosctrigger/README.md

 Place a copy of SAVIhost 3/x64 in .\jmidiosctrigger\Builds\VisualStudio2022\x64\Debug\VST3, name it same as generated plugin file (currently NewProject.vst) and set it as debug executable in VST3 project settings -> debugging.

+Note for myself:
+VS2022 target "DebugReaper" is configurated to copy debug build to local portable Reaper and launch it.